itgmania/itgmania/README.md

 ## Changes to StepMania 5.1

+- Built-in network functionality
-- The mine fix
+- The mine fix applied (courtesy of [DinsFire64](https://gist.github.com/DinsFire64/4a3f763cd3033afd55a176980b32a3b5))
-- Track held misses for pad debugging
+- Held misses tracked in the engine for pad debugging
+- Fixed overlapping hold bug
+- Per-player visual delay
+- Per-player disabling of timing windows
 - New preference to control note render ordering
-- Fixed hold note rendering
 - Increased the Stats.xml file size limit to 100MB
 - Changed the default binding for P2/back from hyphen to backslash
-- Built-in network functionality
-- Per-player visual delay and disabled timing windows

 ## Installation
 ### From Packages